Bachelor of Engineering (Honours) in Mechanical Engineering

 Recognition and Prospects

-The programme has been granted provisional accreditation by the Hong Kong Institution of Engineers (HKIE).
+The programme has been granted full accreditation by the Hong Kong Institution of Engineers (HKIE).

 Because of their broad and solid knowledge in engineering and the sciences, and their ability to apply their knowledge and skills to tackle complicated multidisciplinary engineering problems, our graduates are able to start their careers as mechanical engineers, design engineers, manufacturing and process engineers, service engineers, consultant engineers or project engineers.
 They can find excellent employment opportunities in the aviation and aeronautical engineering industries, public utility companies, the building services sector, engineering consultancy firms, the construction industry, the environmental, electronic and manufacturing industries, the information technology sector, government departments and educational institutions.